dazfuller/azcosts/README.md

+# Archived

+Please note:

+This repository has been migrated to [Codeberg](https://codeberg.org/dazfuller/azcosts) and so has been archived at this location

 # Azure Costs CLI

 This is a small CLI app I wrote as I wanted to get back into writing code with Go.
 This tool allows users to collect costs for a monthly billing period broken down by resource group and persisted locally.
 The app can then be used to generate a report showing the month-by-month spend per resource group in either text, csv, json, or Excel formats.